vishu2222/food-delivery-App/README.md

 # food-delivery-App

 food delivery app for placing and managing orders, assigning and tracking delivery, notifying appropriate parties on change of order status.
+Requires google maps api key.

 ### Deployed at